jjasont/jjasont.github.io/_pages/about.md

 permalink: /about/
 layout: single
 author_profile: true
-title: "What is this site about?"
+title: "About"
 excerpt: "A Log Book by JT is a compiled notes written by Jason Tanuwijaya."
 last_modified_at: 2019-02-23 10:22:00 +0800
 toc: true
+header:
+  overlay_color: "#5e616c"
+  overlay_image: /assets/images/hello_world_flip.jpg
+  overlay_filter: rgba(200, 200, 200, 0.3)
 ---

+# What is this site about?
 A Log Book by JT is a compiled personal notes which revolved and written by me, Jason Tanuwijaya.

-This site might in addition stores my thought process, personal journal, idea about work and showcases my previous work.
+This site might in addition records my thought process, personal journal, idea about work and showcases my previous work.

 ## Who are you?
 Hello, visitor!
 Welcome to my humble site.